Combining a run with your daily work commute is a great way to fit exercise into a busy schedule.

 At only 6.2 oz for men and 5.5 oz for women, this is one of the lightest packs on the market.
 We love this vest because it feels like you are wearing nothing!

-The vests come in small, medium, and large and are further adjustable through cinch ties that conform to your body for an easy on-the-go adjustment.
+The Halo comes in small, medium, and large, and each size is further adjustable through cinch ties that conform to your body for an easy on-the-go tightening.
 Built out of a mesh knit, you can expect comfort and breathability.

 This pack doesn’t come with zippers.
-All of the pockets are snug and built to keep your items in them, but the lack of a zipper is something to keep in mind if you want to secure valuables.
+All of the pockets are snug and built to keep your valuables in, but the lack of a zipper is something to keep in mind if you want to secure things like phones.

 If you are in the market for a pack with minimal storage that helps you forget you are wearing anything at all, the Ultimate Direction Halo Vest is a good choice!